-Subject to changes in season and food availability, Ipswich has been home to between 4 and 10 flying-fox camps in the past year.
+Subject to changes in season and food availability, Ipswich has been home to between 4 and 10 at a time.
 All are located in roosts found along natural or man-made water courses in urban, peri-urban and rural areas of the city as shown in Figure 2.
 The highest number of both camps and individual flying-foxes occurs during the summer months with the seasonal influx of little red flying-foxes.